Abbreviations : Report Help

 Sadwavirus.
 Includes a single bipartite species, Satsuma dwarf virus, members of which have a wide host range.
 The natural mode of transmission is unknown.

 Torradovirus.
 Bipartite genome.
 The torradovirus genome contains an open reading frame (ORF) upstream and partially overlapping the large ORF2 in RNA-2.
-Some torradoviruses are known to be transmitted by whiteflies in a semi-persistent manner, one torradovirus was demonstrated to be transmitted by aphids.
+Some torradoviruses are transmitted by whiteflies in a semi-persistent manner; one torradovirus is transmitted by aphids.

 Sequivirus.
 Monopartite genome.
 The natural host range of sequiviruses includes plants in several families.
-Transmission is by aphids in a semi-persistent manner.
-However, it is dependent on the presence of a helper virus in the genus Waikavirus.
+Transmission is by aphids in a semi-persistent manner, but is dependent on the presence of a helper virus in the genus Waikavirus.

 Waikavirus.
 Monopartite genome.
 The natural host range of waikaviruses is usually restricted to plants within a few families.
 Field transmission is semi-persistent by aphids or leafhoppers.
 Some waikaviruses are helper viruses for the insect transmission of other viruses, for example, rice tungro spherical virus is the helper virus for rice tungro bacilliform virus (family Caulimoviridae).

-Unassigned.
+Species unassigned to a genus.
 Bipartite genome.
-The species Strawberry mottle virus, Black raspberry virus and Chocolate lily virus A are unassigned in the family but members form a divergent monophyletic group with isolates of Satsuma dwarf virus in phylogenetic trees using the conserved Pro-Pol region.
+The species Strawberry mottle virus, Black raspberry virus and Chocolate lily virus A are unassigned in the family but members form a divergent monophyletic group with isolates of Satsuma dwarf virus in phylogenetic trees using the conserved Pro-Pol region (Figure 4.Secoviridae).
 The nature of their capsid protein(s) and their genomic organization are not known.
-The genome organization of strawberry latent ringspot virus is more related to that of cheraviruses (with the exception of the number of CPs) and it groups more closely with cheraviruses than with sadwaviruses in the phylogenetic trees using the Pro-Pol sequence.
+The genome organization of strawberry latent ringspot virus, a member of the species Strawberrry latent ringspot virus, is more related to that of cheraviruses (with the exception of the number of capsid proteins) and it groups more closely with cheraviruses than with sadwaviruses in the phylogenetic trees using the Pro-Pol sequence.

 Virions are non-enveloped 25–30 nm in diameter and exhibit icosahedral symmetry (T=1, pseudo T=3, Figure 1.Secoviridae).
 Many virus preparations contain empty particles.
 In the case of viruses with a bipartite genome, the two RNAs are encapsidated in separate virions.

-Different classes of virions are distinguished according to their buoyant densities (top, middle and bottom components, also termed T, M and B, (Figure 1.Secoviridae).
-The main virions (M and B components) contain RNA.
-Viruses belonging to the genera Sequivirus and Waikavirus, which have a single large monopartite genome, sediment with S20W values of 150-190S.
-For viruses with a bipartite genome, virions containing RNA-1 (B component) sediment at 110-135S.
-Virions containing RNA-2 (M component) sediment at 84-128S and contain one or two molecules of RNA-2.
-In cases where the size of RNA-1 and RNA-2 are similar, the M and B components may be difficult to separate.
-Empty shells (T component) sediment with S20W values of 49-63S depending on the virus considered.
+Different classes of virions are distinguished according to their buoyant densities (top, middle and bottom components, also termed T, M and B), (Figure 1.Secoviridae).
+The main virion components (M and B) contain RNA.
+Viruses belonging to the genera Sequivirus and Waikavirus, which have a large monopartite genome, sediment with S20W values of 150–190S.
+For viruses with a bipartite genome, virions containing RNA-1 (B component) sediment at 110–135S.
+Virions containing RNA-2 (M component) sediment at 84–128S and contain one or two molecules of RNA-2.
+In cases where the lengths of RNA-1 and RNA-2 are similar, the M and B components may be difficult to separate.
+Empty shells (T component) sediment with S20W values of 49–63S depending on the virus considered.

 Table 2.Secoviridae.
-Sizes of the genomes (nt) of representative viruses in the family Secoviridae.
+Accession numbers and genome content (bases), of representative viruses in the family Secoviridae

 cowpea mosaic virus